HagOrMan/personal-dump/README.md

 4. I added the token as a secret to the private version of this repo, naming the token `PUBLIC_REPO_PAT`.
 5. I made a GitHub actions workflow with [a lot of testing](#trials-and-tribulations-in-my-endeavor) and ensured it not only stripped `_public` from the file name of files I wanted pushed to the public repo, but accordingly adjusted the markdown references to these files.
 6. I then wanted my commits to show up as verified when pushing to the public repo, so I added a GPG key named `GPG_PRIVATE_KEY` and a step in the workflow to use it for verification when committing code. ([instructions for generating a GPG key](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key#generating-a-gpg-key), and [instructions for adding it to your profile](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-gpg-key-to-your-github-account#adding-a-gpg-key))
+7. I added a summary to the pipeline, which displays in markdown when I click on the workflow run to give a clean note on how the run went and what occured.
+This was simply by adding `>> $GITHUB_STEP_SUMMARY` after any echo statement, and formatting them with markdown headings, codeblocks, and lists.

 Here is the workflow I used (which I thought I would have to redact but there is no private info in it):
 ```yml